idanto/express-node-metrics/README.md

-### express_node_metrics.metrics.addCustomMetric(metricName, metricValue)
+### express_node_metrics.metrics.addCustomGaugeMetric(metricName, metricValue)

-This API allows to add custom metrics with specific values.
+This API allows to add custom metrics.
 All custom metrics will be aggregated according to the passed structure.

 #### Arguments